wanghc78/valor/README.md

-# Vectorization of Apply class of Operations in R
+# VALOR - Vectorization of AppLy for Interpretation Overhead Reduction of R

-*vecapply* is an experimental R package that transforms Apply class of operations into a direct function call to improve the performance, like
+*valor* is an experimental R package that transforms Apply class of operations into a direct function call to improve the performance, like
 ```
 lapply(1:5, function(x){x^2}) ===> (1:5)^2